UtBotsAtHome-UTFPR/utbots_vision/yolov8_ros/README.md

     (default: '')
 ```

-## Training and Validating YOLO models
+## Training, Validation and Auto Annotation with YOLO models
 Scripts avaliable in `./utils` folder facilitate the procedures of training, validating and auto annotating with YOLO model in our custom models.

 ### Training